What Is a High-Yield Checking Account?

 Opening a Checking and Savings Account With SoFi

 A high-yield checking account is a great way to augment whatever passive income you might earn from savings accounts, investments, and other holdings.
-Although the interest rates are usually relatively low, they’re a lot better than 0% — every little bit of interest earned counts!
+Some interest is better than none, after all — every little bit of interest earned counts.

 Interested in opening an online bank account?
 When you sign up for a SoFi Checking and Savings account with direct deposit, you’ll get a competitive annual percentage yield (APY), pay zero account fees, and enjoy an array of rewards, such as access to the Allpoint Network of 55,000+ fee-free ATMs globally.
 Qualifying accounts can even access their paycheck up to two days early.